 Here is a selection of sleep masks for specific needs.

-#3.
-Nodpod: Weighted Sleep Mask for Sleep, Stress and Anxiety (great for side-sleepers)
+#2.
+Nodpod: Weighted Sleep Mask for Sleep, Stress and Anxiety (best for side-sleepers)

-Amazon sells a discreet, ribbon- or narrow band-shaped weighted sleep mask for travel called Nodpod: Weighted Sleep Mask for Sleep, Stress, and Anxiety that conveniently contours around the face of the wearer.
+Amazon sells a discreet, ribbon- or narrow band-shaped weighted sleep mask for travel by Nodpod that conveniently contours around the face of the wearer.

 This means that if you’re napping or sleeping in an upright or awkward position, your sleep mask will adjust to fit you snugly, rather than slipping sideways and thus allowing light in.
 The Nodpod is weighted with non-toxic microbeads to avoid allergy.